nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

 Dither magic tools
     Transform parts of an image into a dithered pattern of dots.

-Specular magic tool
-    Paint reflections of the opposite side of the drawing.

 Filled Polygon magic tool
     Create polygons by placing three or more connected points on the canvas.